jtdaugherty/brick/docs/guide.rst

 With this type declaration we can now use counter events in our app by using the application type ``App s CounterEvent n``.
-To handle these events we'll just need to look for ``AppEvent`` values in the event
+To handle these events we'll just need to check for ``AppEvent`` values in the event
 handler:

 .. code:: haskell